Julia-Wagner/tails-and-treats/README.md

 In terms of styling, I decided to keep it simple with a white background and dark-brown walls as the colorful treats and the dog character make the maze busy enough.
 To indicate the exit of the maze, a bag of treats is placed above the opening.

+If sound effects are turned on, there is an audio of a dog panting playing while the game is running.
+When the dog collects a treat, there is the sound of a dog eating a treat playing.

 ![Desktop maze](docs/screenshots/maze_start.png)

 While navigating through the maze, the image of the dog character is flipped so the dog´s head faces the right direction.
 Under the maze, the number of collected treats as well as a timer are displayed.
 In the [Wireframes](#wireframes) section, I described that I would use control buttons for the mobile version of the game.
 However, I decided to display the arrow controls for all screen sizes.
 That is because there is no way for me to know whether the user has a keyboard or not, as a tablet might be the same size as a smaller laptop.